 Through incessant showroom visits and compulsive brochure hoarding, I quickly mastered the identification of contemporary cars.
 So I extended my studies into vintage-auto taxonomy.
 In a dusty service shop, I uncovered the Rosetta stone: well-worn factory documents identifying the minute differences between similar cars– such as the virtually identical 1950 and 1951 Chevrolets– and other such automotive doppelgangers going back decades.

 During my father’s futile attempts to recreate alpine hiking, he made us hike along the flat country roads.
-The farmers would perpetually stop and ask us if we needed a ride, assuming our car broke down.
+He’d drive out in the farmlands outside Iowa City, park the car on the shoulder of some gravel road, and head off.
+It was infinitely embarrassing, as the local farmers would perpetually stop and ask us if we needed a ride, assuming our car broke down.
 No one ever walked there otherwise.

-So we started walked along Iowa’s many rivers.
+So we started walked along Iowa’s many rivers, especially the Mississippi.
 I occasionally encountered the fossils of vehicles dumped on the banks decades earlier.
 No rusting, rotting hulk– not even a frame with a lump of an engine– could be left in anonymity.
-I would climb, scratch and poke while my family anxiously waited for the amateur automotive archeologist’s positive identification.
+I would climb, scratch and poke while my family anxiously waited for the amateur automotive archaeologist’s positive identification.

 My grade school had a single book chronicling the life and times of Henry Ford.
 When I wrote a letter to the Chevrolet Motor Company asking for some historical background to the company’s products, a quite thorough book, The Chevrolet Story, arrived in the mail a few weeks later.
 My GM Death Watches and Deadly Sins probably weren’t exactly the kind of long-term interest in the company GM was hoping to inspire with their investment in me.

-I finally tumbled on the library downtown, and devoured section 629.2xx.
+I finally stumbled onto the library downtown, and devoured section 629.2xx.
 Author Floyd Clymer’s contribution to this little island of automotive knowledge was disproportionate and hopelessly out of date (e.g. “Those Wonderful Old Automobiles”).
-But I made do, and through Clymer, I absorbed and relished the unbridled creativity of the industry’s early years, a dot-com-esque boom that spawned everything from two to eight wheeled cars, and all manner of propulsion systems.
+But I made do, and through Clymer, I absorbed and relished the unbridled creativity of the industry’s early years, a dot-com-esque boom that spawned everything from two- to eight-wheeled cars, and all manner of propulsion systems.

 The public library offered a very limited introduction to the world of automotive journalism.
-But one winter day, I took advantage of my height, puffed out my ten-year old chest, and boldly walked into the University Library, wondering if I would be busted by the Campus Police.
-Thankfully I was left utterly alone, and uncovered a veritable treasure trove: Automobile Quarterly.
+But one winter day, I took advantage of my height, puffed out my ten-year-old chest, and boldly walked into the University library, wondering if I would be busted by the campus police.
+Thankfully, I was left utterly alone, and I uncovered a veritable treasure trove: Automobile Quarterly.
 Savoring the profundities of the Duesenberg, Hispano-Suiza and Bugatti was like discovering an enormous oasis in a vast desert.
 I drank deep from the well of knowledge, and I was very late for supper that evening.

 I pondered and probed the deeper mysteries of automotive design.
 So many questions; so few answers.

-How and why had the small change in the Falcon grill from concave in 1960 to convex in 1961 created such a different response in me?
+How and why had the small change in the Falcon grille, from concave in 1960 to convex in 1961, created such a different response in me?
 What was the designers’ underlying motive?
 Was there some positive shift in the group-mood in Dearborn that was reflected in the obviously greater levity and optimism of the ‘61?
-And I wondered: were there other scholars asking these important questions?
+And I wondered: Were there other scholars asking these important questions?
 Would I ever find others with whom I could share and discuss these deep mysteries?

 I sought the actual spirit of a car, the overarching design leitmotif or inspiration that had inspired its creators.
 If I squinted in a certain way, avoided focusing on surface detail, and made a conscious effort to clear my mind of preconceived thoughts or prejudices about the subject car, I could often see it in its essence, for better or for worse.

 Some spoke their design genesis clearly to me, such as the 1963 Riviera.
-Raymond Lowey’s Avanti was more challenging to decipher.
-I’m still working on it, which is a good thing.
+Raymond Loewy’s Studebaker Avanti was more challenging to decipher.
+I’m still working on it, which is mostly a good thing.

-At a University football game, I had a close encounter of the parking lot kind with a mid-fifties Bentley R type.
-It was not the kind of car one normally found in Iowa.
+At a University football game, I had a close encounter of the parking lot kind, with a mid-fifties Bentley R type.
+It was the kind of car not normally found in Iowa.
 I was so absorbed by the combination of wood and leather that a campus patrol officer detained me for suspicion of attempted theft.
-I was flattered actually that he thought I could possibly drive it, considering I was ten years old.
-In a rare moment of parental understanding, my father laughed the Campus Police off when they called our house.
+I was flattered, actually, that he thought I could possibly drive it, considering I was ten years old.
+In a rare moment of parental understanding, my father laughed off the campus police when they called our house about it.

-I spent the majority of my time in school doodling cars (or reading).
+I spent the majority of my time in school doodling cars or reading.
 I burned through endless reams of 500-count loose-leaf paper.
-But try as I might, none of my artistic endeavors were worth saving.
+But try as I might, none of my artistic endeavors was worth saving.
 My desk bulged with wads of paper, as crumpled as my hopes of becoming the next Bill Mitchell.

 I also failed at model building; my creations always seemed to end up looking distinctly cancerous.
 They were duly liquidated in balls of fire and foul black smoke, victims of carefully staged “accidents” in the driveway.